01Measure Square Footage

 In addition, remember to include waste removal costs, protecting finished areas, workers compensation insurance, permit fees, liability insurances, cleaning activities, small tools, and sandpaper and installation costs.

 Keep in mind that prices of items vary in different locations.
 Finally, add your markup for profit and overhead.
 Small companies can set between 15 to 20 percent, while other companies should set between 10 to 20 percent, depending on location, size, and other factors that could alter your quote.

 08Estimate Drywall Additionals

-It is important to highlight that many other components form part of a drywall and should be also considered in your estimate.
-Some of those items are: drywall hammers, tape measure, drywall rasp, metal cutters (straight cut, razor knife, pipe hole knocker (preferably copper pipe), chalk line, T-square, router (optional), screw gun, drywall horse, kicker bar (for jacking up bottom sheets on the walls)
+It is important to highlight that many other components and tools form part of putting up drywall and also should be considered in your estimate—even though they are reusable.
+Such items include drywall hammers, tape measure, drywall rasp, metal cutters (straight cut, razor knife, pipe hole knocker (preferably copper pipe), chalk line, T-square, router (optional), screw gun, drywall horse, kicker bar (for jacking up bottom sheets on the walls).

 Learn How to Estimate and Prepare Drywall Take-offs

-Many contractors have a tough time when estimating and completing take-offs fro drywall works, but estimating drywall is really a simple task.
-Learn how professionals and large companies prepare drywall take-off quantities by following these simple steps.
+Many contractors have a tough time when estimating and completing take-offs for drywall works, but estimating the amount of drywall and other materials needed for a project is really a simple task.
+Follow the same steps that professionals and large companies do.